A Performance Analyzer for a Public Cloud's ML-Augmented VM Allocator: Implementation Details of Hypothetical Model

-We assign each path a \emph{flow} $P(\texttt{Path}_j)$, which is the fraction of all VMs in the sequence that exhibit that exact joint outcome.
-The flow is constant along the entire path, which means every edge in Path2, for example, carries the same $P(\texttt{Path}_2)$.
-If $P(\texttt{Path}_2)$ = 0.05, exactly 5\% of all VMs follow that prediction pattern.
+We assign each path a \emph{flow}, $P(\texttt{Path}_j)$, which is the fraction of all VMs in the sequence that exhibit that exact joint outcome.
+The flow is constant along the entire path.
+For example, every edge in Path2 carries the same $P(\texttt{Path}_2)$, and If $P(\texttt{Path}_2)$ = 0.05, then exactly 5\% of all VMs follow that models output pattern.

 A node’s \emph{capacity} $C(\texttt{Node}_i)$ is the total fraction of VMs that exhibit the property represented by that node (e.g., ``\mone predicts correctly'' or ``\mtwo overpredicts'').
-This fraction comes from the accuracy or error rates that we want to enforce for that model.
-For example, if \mone is 70\% accurate, then $C(\texttt{M}_1^0) = 0.70$.
+This fraction comes from the marginal accuracy or error rates that we want to enforce for that model.
+For example, if \mone is $70\%$ accurate, then $C(\texttt{M}_1^0) = 0.7$.

-Because the predictions for each VM follow exactly one path, the capacity of a node is equal to the sum of the flows of all paths that pass through it:
+Because the predictions of \mone and \mtwo for each VM follow exactly one path, the capacity of a node is equal to the sum of the flows of all paths that pass through it:

 For example:

 This creates a natural \emph{flow conservation} rule: \begin{itemize} \item Each node’s incoming flow equals its outgoing flow. \item The Node capacity comes from the target accuracy or error rate for that model. \item Paths are mutually exclusive — no VM can take two paths. \end{itemize}